 Next I added a white stoneware dinner plate.
 This basic white dinnerware set is so versatile and has been a great buy - it can be paired with most any color combination for any occasion.
 It is Red Vanilla Classic White stoneware from Overstock.
 You can find it HERE.

+The salad plate is from an amber stoneware set that I bought years ago.
+It's our favorite everyday set.
+Unfortunately, it's no longer available but a somewhat similar (in color) set is available HERE.
 The dinner napkins are Mainstays Tuscany napkins and are a wonderful combination of neutral tones mixed with deeper autumn colors.
 They can be found HERE.
 I folded them accordion style and slipped them thru the napkin rings.
 The flatware is tucked into the napkins and napkin rings - simple and easy.
+The woodtone napkin rings with embossed autumn leaves coordinate nicely with the chargers and are available HERE.

 Last but not least in the place setting, the beverage and wine glasses are near and dear to me.
 They are Mikasa Park Lane and now discontinued.